-Starting your own garden transplants from seed is smart because it gets you a big time boost in harvesting vegetables from the garden; plus, you can grow and try whatever variety you want rather than depending on varieties that the garden center might have.
+Homemade seed starting soil mixes are an easy way to get your garden going fast.
+Starting your own garden transplants from seed is smart because it gets you a big-time boost in harvesting vegetables from the garden; plus, you can grow and try whatever variety you want rather than depending on varieties that the garden center might have.
 But, if you’re using prepackaged bags of seed starting mix from the store, it can get expensive.

-The good news is, it’s easy to make your own seed starting mix with just a few ingredients from the garden center.
-We’ve been using both recipes below for making “soil blocks” to germinate seeds and grow transplants (see Soil Blocks for Starting Transplants), and find that these recipes germinate seeds as well or better than the mixes we used to get from the store.
+The good news is, it’s easy to make your own homemade seed starting soil mixes with just a few ingredients from the garden center.
+We’ve been using both recipes below for making “soil blocks” to germinate seeds and grow transplants (see Use Soil Blocks for Super Healthy Seedlings), and find that these recipes germinate seeds as well or better than the mixes we used to get from the store.

 Although we use both recipes for soil blocks (the first for 2″ and larger soil blocks and the second for 3/4″ soil blocks), the first recipe also works well for starting transplants in containers.
 Both recipes are from The New Organic Grower by Elliot Coleman.

 - 3 buckets (10 quart bucket) brown peat

 - 2 buckets coarse sand

 - 1 cup colloidal phosphate (22%)

 - 1 bucket soil